rbrahul/exception/README.md

 ...
 ```

-## Documentation to be updated soon!
+## Documentation will be updated soon!